timopb/c64server/README.md

-# Telnet Server for C64

-Minimal Telnet Server Image for usage with CCGMS and C64.
+# Minimal Telnet Server Docker Image (for use with CCGMS on C64)

+**DISCLAIMER:** Telnet is highly insecure.
+All traffic from and to the telnet server is transmitted in plaintext.
+Telnet servers and clients should only be operated in an isolated enviornment (i.e. your personal home network).
+Be aware that everything you type into your telnet client can potentially be intercepted by anyone on the same network.
+Don't blame me, I told you!

 Features:
 - Customizable set of packages